noygal/nodejs-advance-roadmap/lecture-1/PITCHME.md

 @ulend

 Note:
-Compare costs to develop inhouse, Binaries dependencies, code commit frequencies
+Compare costs to develop inhouse, Binaries dependencies, code commit frequencies, code style

 +++

 ### Frameworks

-Personally I would advise against, even though it seems like it solves a lot of problems, it actually denial you from the agile development that Node.js known for.
+Personally I would advise against, even though it seems like it solves a lot of problems, it actually denial you from the agile development that Node.js is best for.

 Note:
 Examples: mean, meteor, sail.js - mongodb update problem, reverse engineer workflows